qbicsoftware/java-openbis-dropboxes/README.md

 registry, that will handle the final registration in openBIS.

 For this make sure to implement the [Registry interface](src/main/groovy/life/qbic/registration/handler/Registry.groovy).
-Once you have provided an implementation of the interface, you can add your new registry to the [Registration handler](src/main/groovy/life/qbic/registration/handler/RegistrationHandler.groovy):
+Once you have provided an implementation of the interface, add your new registry to the [Registration handler](src/main/groovy/life/qbic/registration/handler/RegistrationHandler.groovy):

 ```groovy
 static Optional<Registry> getRegistryFor(Object dataset) {